flyboyhoward/drone-app1.0/README.md

-# DJI UX SDK for Android
+# DJI Drone app for Android

 ## What is This?